AssetzSMECapital/technical-challenge/README.md

 ## What are we looking for
-1. If the solution works and correctly solves the problem.
+1. If the solution works, correctly solves the problem, and it's properly tested.
-2. Your skills on JavaScript, how you approach the problem and how you solve it.
+2. Your skills on Typescript, how you approach the problem and how you solve it.
 3. Code architecture and extensibility: how easy would it be to implement new requirements?
 4. Code readability: How easy is to follow and understand the code.
 5. Performance: are there any issues with performance if we drastically increase the amount of data?